badrap/docs.badrap.io/docs/apps/azure.md

 ## Install the App in Badrap

-We've set limits on who can install Azure app for your organisation.
+We've set limits on who can install Azure app for your organization.
 You'll need Global Administrator, Application Administrator, Cloud Application Administrator privileges to perform this action.
 If you don't have these roles, your administrator can grant you AzureWatcher -role.
-Your Azure administrator can follow the process desribed in detail in [O365 app documentation](o365.html#instructions-for-office-365-administrators-to-allow-a-user-to-install-badrap-office-365-app).
-Just make sure the administrator will give you Azure Watcher role, instead of Office 365 watcher.
+Your Azure administrator can follow the process described in detail in [O365 app documentation](o365.html#instructions-for-office-365-administrators-to-allow-a-user-to-install-badrap-office-365-app).
+Make sure the administrator will give you Azure Watcher role, instead of Office 365 watcher.

 1. Open the [Azure app page](https://badrap.io/apps/azure)